 Every year when the new batch of comedy pilots are rolled out for review, the initial comment critics offer is that you can’t expect too much from comedy pilots.
 Even more so than dramas, a comedy thrives on the dynamic between its cast members and their individual comedic gifts, a concoction that is almost never arrived at after 22-plus minutes.
-For example, this season’s best comedies Brooklyn Nine-Nine and Trophy Wife were key examples of the trend, starting out with the right pieces of a show yet needing a few episodes to find the right combinations and strengths, and since then growing into the year’s most solid comedies.
+This season, Brooklyn Nine-Nine and Trophy Wife were key examples of that trend, starting out with the right pieces of a show yet needing a few episodes to find the right combinations and strengths, and since then growing into the year’s most solid comedies.

 So when I say that the pilot for Enlisted is the best comedy pilot of the season, take that recommendation for whatever it’s worth.
-Don’t, however, assume that only means it’s the best of a bad lot, because even factoring competition out this is a great half-hour of television, one that boasts a comfortable tone and an engaging cast.
+Don’t, however, assume that only means it’s the best of a bad lot, because even factoring out the competition this is a great half-hour of television, one that boasts a comfortable tone and an engaging cast.
 It’s a show that manages to be respectful of its subject matter—an important hurdle to cross given it’s about the armed forces—and also able to recognize that there’s some real humor in how our men and women in uniform go about their everyday lives.